Centennial Olympic Park fountain

 Centennial Olympic Park attractions

-From there, go to the National Center for Civil and Human Rights in Centennial Olympic Park, which interprets both the civil rights movement and modern human rights struggles for immigrants, women and the LGBTQ+ community.
+Visit the National Center for Civil and Human Rights in Centennial Olympic Park, which interprets both the Civil Rights Movement and modern human rights struggles for immigrants, women and the LGBTQ+ community.
 Within the same area is the Georgia Aquarium, one of the world’s largest and home to regional species as well as whale sharks, beluga whales, and river otters.
 The World of Coca-Cola details the company’s rise from pharmacy concoction to international beverage brand.
 The Chick-fil-A College Football Hall of Fame captures the passion, pageantry and traditions of college football with interactive exhibits personalized to each fan.

 Atlanta History Center